The Center for Sleep Medicine

 Sleep disorders disturb millions of people and can lead to serious consequences – family and social difficulties, accidents, even illness.
 Sleep apnea (the most common sleep disorder) is likely to occur in men, those who are obese, and the middle-aged, but sleep apnea can strike anyone at any age, even children.

-At the Center for Sleep Medicine at The Mount Sinai Medical Center, patients are treated with compassion and personal attention.
+At the Center for Sleep Medicine at The Mount Sinai Hospital, patients are treated with compassion and personal attention.
 Our team is committed to helping you achieve restful sleep as timely as possible.
 At the Center for Sleep Medicine we diagnose and treat people of all ages including children.

 The Pulmonary, Critical Care and Sleep Medicine FPA is open from 8 A.M. to 4:30 P.M.
 Monday through Friday.